-We will continue to focus on our organisational development and leadership program to develop our culture of openness, inclusiveness and dispersed leadership.
+We will continue to focus on our organisational development and leadership programme to develop our culture of openness, inclusiveness, and dispersed leadership.
+We will further develop our curiosity as a learning organisation and seek opportunities to look outside SHSC for different ways of tackling challenges, delivering services and managing change, to align ourselves with the very best.